Brazil’s Corruption Fallout

 In the first half of 2017, Brazil saw its first quarter-on-quarter growth in two years, at 1 percent.
 But after the Temer recording was released in May, Brazil’s currency, the real, plummeted 8 percent, and economists indicated that political turmoil would make it more likely that the country would sink back into recession.
-Unemployment in Brazil hit a new high in April 2017 at 13.6 percent, more than double what the rate was in late 2013, prior to the start of Lava Jato.
+Unemployment in Brazil hit a new high in March 2017 at 13.7 percent, more than double the rate in late 2013, prior to the start of Lava Jato.

-Temer has pressed Congress to approve a massive economic-reform program that includes austerity measures such as an overhaul of the pension system meant to rein in government debt.
-However, experts doubt that Temer can move forward with the reforms, which are unpopular, amid corruption investigations.
+Temer has pressed Congress to approve a massive economic reform program that includes austerity measures meant to rein in government debt, which continues to rise.
+However, experts doubt that he can move forward with reforms amid corruption investigations.
 Multiple iterations of Temer’s pension reform bill have floundered in Congress.

 Where does the Temer administration stand?

-Brazilian legislation provides sitting cabinet members and other federal elected officials with special standing; they can only be tried by the country’s highest court, the Supreme Federal Tribunal (STF).
-Cases against politicians move slowly through the single court, which has traditionally been deferential to politicians, leading to “practical immunity from prosecution,” writes CFR’s Matthew M. Taylor, an expert on Latin American politics at American University.
+Brazilian legislation provides sitting cabinet members and other federal elected officials with special standing; they can only be tried by the STF.
+Cases against politicians move slowly through the single court, which has traditionally been deferential to politicians, leading to “practical immunity from prosecution,” writes Matthew M. Taylor, an expert on Latin American politics at American University.

 In June 2017, the prosecutor-general charged the president with corruption for accepting a $152,000 bribe from Batista, and in September with obstruction of justice and racketeering.
 The charges failed to obtain the two-thirds approval required by Congress for it to move forward in the STF, and Temer survived an impeachment vote in August of that year.
-Even so, at least seven cabinet ministers or top aides have stepped down since Temer took office due to revelations from Lava Jato and other probes.
+Even so, at least eight cabinet ministers or top aides have stepped down since Temer took office due to the revelations from Lava Jato and other probes.
 “His kitchen cabinet has been decimated,” says Taylor.
 Several smaller political parties have withdrawn their support for the Temer administration.